 But I have a confession.
 My favorite thing at Willy’s isn’t a taco.
 It’s the chimichanga.
 In fact it’s my favorite chimichanga in town.

 It’s huge.
 Cheesy.
 And delicious.
 I usually always take half of it home.
 And I get it 90% of the time we go to Willy’s.

 I love the chimichanga.

 There are so many taco places along Main Street.
 And I have eaten at my fair share of them.
-But one of my favorites is Cantina 76.
+But one of my favorites is Cantina 76 (location in One City Plaza).
 The tacos are probably my least favorite on this list, but they do have some good standard tacos.

 On my latest visit I got their special alligator taco and a roasted chicken taco.
 If weird tacos aren’t your thing, they have a lot of good staples (think chicken, shrimp, veggie, etc.).

 But the main thing I really like at Cantina is their Dirty Queso.
 This is my favorite queso in town.
 It’s queso with some chicken, salsa, and bean dip.
 Plus it can be a bit spicy.
 I always get it.